OtisElevatorCompany/udp_rx/BUILD.md

 # Automated Builds
 ## Linux
-you can run the automated build script which will build all of the supported linux architectures by running:
+You can run the automated build script which will build all of the supported linux architectures by running:

 ```shell
 python3 build_linux_installers.py